 Kollegiums are the Danish form of student residences.
 The kollegiums in Denmark house students from a variety of different universities and education levels and are often located throughout the city.
+They are seldom located on campus.
 Many of the kollegiums have their own traditions, and will encourage an active social participation.
 This is a good way to meet students outside your own field of studies.